top of page

 Is it safe to have neck adjustment?
 Is the treatment painful?

-When a chiropractor is correctly trained and licensed, it is generally safe to have chiropractic adjustment.
-We use orthopaedic testing and go through your history thoroughly to ensure safety.
+When a chiropractor is correctly trained and licensed, it is generally safe to have a chiropractic adjustment.
+We utilise orthopaedic testing and thoroughly review your medical history to ensure your safety.

 6